minprog/exercises/book/control flow/content.md

 > One particular point of the tests is that you can infer the **data type** of the outcome of an expression.
 Especially take care of writing `5.0` (with a decimal point) when the answer is a floating-point number, and writing `5` if the answer is an integer.

+When done with the test, take a screenshot of the results screen.
+You must score 100% to pass this exercise.

 [Take test B now](https://practice.mprog.nl/entry/prog1){:.btn.btn-secondary}

-## How to submit

-When done with the test, take a screenshot of the results screen.
-You can attach it below; it will be uploaded together with your answers to the questions.